yada-kankanokkul/ML-Based-Optimization-of-Matrix-Multiplication/README.md

-# AI-Based-Optimization-of-Matrix-Multiplication
+# ML-Based-Optimization-of-Matrix-Multiplication

-Project Title: AI-Based Optimization of Matrix Multiplication Performance Using Reinforcement Learning
+Project Title: ML-Based Optimization of Matrix Multiplication Performance Using Reinforcement Learning

 Project Objective:
 The goal of this project is to optimize matrix multiplication using Reinforcement Learning (RL), where an agent learns to partition matrices and compute products in an optimized way based on hardware and computational constraints.
 This will be compared to traditional matrix multiplication methods, including the naive and Strassen’s algorithms.